On the Origin of Entropic Gravity and Inertia: Discussions

 \section{Discussions}

-It was shown in this paper that the information theoretic interpretation of quantum mechanics well explain the origin of entropic gravity.
-We conclude that the holographic screens in Verlinde's formalism are actually Rindler horizons for specific observers accelerating relative to the test particle, and the holographic entropy is from quantum fluctuations.
+It was shown in this paper that the information theoretic interpretation of quantum mechanics can explain the origin of entropic and Einstein's gravity.
+If gravity is really entropic, identifying the underlying microscopic DOF is very important.
+We conclude that the holographic screens in Verlinde's formalism are actually local Rindler horizons for specific observers accelerating relative to the test particle, and the holographic entropy is from quantum fluctuations.
 This identification could resolve some issues on entropic gravity and provide a more concrete ground for it.
-The entropy-distance relation is derived, and the use of the Unruh temperature is automatically justified.
-It shows the interesting connection between Jacobson's model~\cite{Jacobson} or the quantum information theoretic model~\cite{Lee:2010bg,Lee:2010fg} and Verlinde's model.
-In short, our information theoretic approach supports Verlinde's formalism but with the modified interpretation.
+The entropy-distance relation is reproduced, and the use of the Unruh temperature is well justified in this formalism.
+It also shows the interesting connection between Jacobson's model~\cite{Jacobson} or the quantum information theoretic model~\cite{Lee:2010bg,Lee:2010fg} and Verlinde's model.
+Our information theoretic approach supports both of Verlinde's formalism and Jacobson's formalism but with the modified interpretation.

-Of course, one can reproduce the results in this paper by simply taking the Unruh effect (i.e., starting from Eq. (\ref{Z_R})) and the holographic principle as starting assumptions.
-This might look more familiar.
-However, in this case the meaning of the horizon entropy and the role of the holographic screen is less obvious than the information theoretic interpretation.
+Alternatively, one can reproduce the results in this paper by simply taking the Unruh effect and the holographic principle as starting postulates.
+This might look more familiar for some readers.
+However, in this case the meaning of the horizon entropy and the role of the holographic screen are less obvious than the information theoretic interpretation.

-We also found that inertia and Newton's second law have something to do with Rindler horizons and information loss at the horizons.
-In our formalism and Verlinde's formalism, inertial mass and gravitational mass have a common origin and hence equivalent.
-If gravity emerges from information loss, inertia should do too.
-Otherwise, the equivalence principle could be violated.
-In this sense information seems to be a fundamental ingredient to explain the origin of mass.
-This approach might open a new route to quantum gravity.

 Compared to the previous works by others, our theory emphasizes the role of information rather than thermodynamics.
-In a series of work including this paper we showed that information loss at causal horizons is the key to understanding the origin of quantum mechanics, Einstein gravity, and even the holographic principle.
-The best merit of the information theoretic approach is that it provides us a natural and consistent explanations on the strange connection among these different fields of physics~\cite{Lee:2010xa}.
+In a series of work including this paper we proposed that information loss at causal horizons is the key to understanding the origin of quantum mechanics, Einstein gravity, and even the holographic principle.
+Another merit of the information theoretic approach is that it seems to provide us an explanation on the strange connections among these different fields of physics~\cite{Lee:2010xa}.